ubccr/ccrdocs/pages/howto/newenv.md

 - `ccrsoft/legacy` This is the legacy CCR software release and is now deprecated.
 - `ccrcsoft/2023.01` This is the latest CCR software release and the default.

+==The ccrsoft/legacy software environment is being removed from CCR's systems on June 25, 2024==

 ## How to use the latest ccrsoft release?